European Certificates of Origin

 Melton Mowbray Pork Pie PGI 30/06/2009

-The products which were granted certification can be searched by the name or country of origin.
+The products that were granted certification can be searched by name or country of origin.
 There are details about the product and a brief description of its manufacturing process.

-The complete list can be obtained from the European Commision/Agriculture & Rural Development:
+The complete list can be obtained from the European Commission/Agriculture & Rural Development:

 http://ec.europa.eu/agriculture/quality/schemes/index_en.htm